node-red/node-red-nodes/hardware/Arduino/README.md

 Install
 -------

-Either use the Menu - Manage Palette option or run the following command in your Node-RED user directory - typically `~/.node-red`
+Either use the Menu - Manage Palette option, or run the following command in your Node-RED user directory - typically `~/.node-red`

     npm i --unsafe-perm node-red-node-arduino